Wii Sports: Development

-Katsuya Eguchi, who managed Software Development Group 2 at Nintendo Entertainment Analysis and Development, produced Wii Sports.
-With the Wii, Nintendo desired to reach people who had not played video games before.
-To do this they needed software that allowed both long time and first time players to interact together in a fun way.
+Wii Sports was produced by Katsuya Eguchi, who managed Software Development Group 2 at Nintendo Entertainment Analysis and Development.
+With the Wii, Nintendo desired to reach those who had not played video games before.
+To do this, they needed software that allowed both long time and first time players to interact together in a fun way.
 Nintendo also wanted players to use the system daily and intended the game to be the console's flagship title to help accomplish this.
-Wii Sports was designed as a simple introductory line meant to offer something for both gamers and non-gamers.
+Wii Sports was designed as a simple introductory title meant to offer something for both gamers and non-gamers.
 Sports were chosen as the theme because of the widespread familiarity with them.
 Rather than feature professional athletes or have realistic graphics, the game was designed to be simple so that anyone could play.
 Gameplay like running towards a ball in tennis was excluded to maintain simplicity.
 At one point in development, Super Mario characters were used, but were removed from the game because of feedback from players who preferred Miis.
+The non-player characters in the game were also created using the Mii Channel toolset.
 The game supports a 16:9 widescreen ratio and progressive scan, runs at 60 frames per second, and makes use of the Wii Remote's accelerometer to interpret the player's motion.
 Motion-sensing actions, like pitching and hitting, were prioritized to make them as realistic as possible.
-Because Nintendo did not expect players to purchase the Wii solely to play Wii Sports, they bundled the game with the console; Nintendo believed players would be more likely to play Wii Sports through this distribution method.
+Because Nintendo did not expect players to purchase the Wii solely to play Wii Sports, they bundled the game with the console in all regions except Japan; Nintendo believed players would be more likely to play Wii Sports through this distribution method.
 They also felt players that enjoyed the game would increase its popularity by word of mouth.
+Initially, Shigeru Miyamoto and Nintendo President Satoru Iwata were hesitant to include the game as a pack-in title, but were convinced by Nintendo of America President Reggie Fils-Aimé, who believed that Wii Sports would be key to the success of the Wii console.